-Osino’s Goldkuppe project is located in central Namibia, approximately 135 km to the northwest of the capital city of Windhoek.
-Goldkuppe lies within Exclusive Prospecting Licence 3739, 20km northeast the company’s flagship Twin Hills project.
+Osino’s Goldkuppe prospect is located in central Namibia, approximately 135 km to the northwest of the capital city of Windhoek.
+Goldkuppe lies within Exclusive Prospecting License 3739, 20km northeast the company’s flagship Twin Hills project.

-Goldkuppe is a relatively advanced exploration project which has seen detailed exploration and several drill programs since the 1980’s by four different licence holders, totalling over 20,000m.
-The historically known mineralisation is associated with massive sulphide and skarn within a dolomitic marble unit in the carbonate dominated Karibib Formation.
+Goldkuppe is a relatively advanced exploration project which has seen detailed exploration and several drill programs since the 1980’s by four different license holders, totalling over 20,000m.
+The historically known mineralization is associated with massive sulphide and skarn within a dolomitic marble unit in the carbonate dominated Karibib Formation.

-The Osino team started exploration at Goldkuppe in late 2016 and since then has completed detailed mapping, structural interpretation, a detailed aeromag survey, soil and rock chip sampling to the south of Goldkuppe Hill as well as three short drill programs.
-This work has resulted in remodelling of mineralisation and the structural setting, extending the mineralised strike from 2km to 4.5km.
+The Osino team started exploration at Goldkuppe in late 2016 and since then has completed detailed mapping, structural interpretation, a detailed aeromagnetic survey, soil and rock chip sampling to the south of Goldkuppe Hill as well as three short drill programs.
+This work has resulted in remodelling of mineralization and the structural setting and extending the mineralised strike from 2km to 4.5km.
 In late 2018, an area of sheeted quartz veins was discovered at Oasis, stratigraphically below the dolomites in banded marbles and schists.
 This discovery is an important step forward for the Goldkuppe project, as it raises the potential for a bulk minable deposit.

 Goldkuppe was first discovered during the German colonial period but no formal exploitation took place.
 After the discovery of the Navachab gold deposit in 1984, Anglo American carried out a rapid regional exploration programme using primarily stream sampling and targeting similar stratigraphic horizons and basement domes as at Navachab.
 The known gold occurrence at Goldkuppe was drilled by Anglo American in 1988 and again in 2003.